icyd/NSTloader/README.md

 mask for that length and a initial value of 0xFFFF.
 More information avalaible on: http://users.ece.cmu.edu/~koopman/crc/

--> Install bootloader <-
+###Install bootloader
 - Go to src folder
 - Modify the 'Makefile' file with the data required for your device and flasher
 - Perform a 'make' command, this will compile and link the source files
 - Run a 'make hex', this will create a hex file of the bootloader program
 - Next will be 'make install' to burn the hex file into the bootloader section of the Flash memory of the device
-*'Makefile' also has othe commands ie. 'make clean', 'make readflash', 'make readeeprom', 'make cleanall' that could be usefull in some cases
+* _Makefile_ also has other commands ie. 'make clean', 'make readflash', 'make readeeprom', 'make cleanall' that could be useful in some cases.

--> Flashing tool <-
+###Flashing tool
 - Go to tool folder
 - Run the 'avrdb.py' script (python avrdb.py)
 - A menus with the actions that can be perform are diplayed.
 Check if the